erpuno/wms/README.md

 of goods in different forms of measurement with 2 main business process: Placement and Allocation.

-Placemenet process is a route of delivery of cart items of input order.
+'Placemenet' process is a route of delivery of cart items of input order.
 Each step of this process in trace corresponds to placment of one or multiple items from cart to cell storage.

-Allocation is an opposite process of satisfying supply output order by completion the route of allocations — transfers from cell storage to cart.
+'Allocation' is an opposite process of satisfying supply output order by completion the route of allocations — transfers from cell storage to cart.